Admissions Policies and Procedures

-Applicants over the age of 25 or those who have completed a nontraditional high school program such as the GED equivalency will be considered for admission by the admissions committee on the basis of their potential to be successful as evidenced by exam scores and other relevant information and life experiences.
+Applicants over the age of 25 or those who have completed a nontraditional high school program such as the GED equivalency will be considered for admission by the Admissions Committee based on their potential to be successful as evidenced by exam scores and other relevant information and life experiences.

-Huntington University admits individuals of any race to all the rights, privileges, programs and activities accorded or made available to every student and does not discriminate on the basis of race, class, sex or age in the administration of its educational policies, admission policies, scholarship and loan policies and athletic and other administrative programs.
+Huntington University admits individuals of any race to all the rights, privileges, programs and activities accorded or made available to every student and does not discriminate based on race, class, sex, or age in the administration of its educational policies, admission policies, scholarship and loan policies, and athletic and other administrative programs.